cassiancc/Always-a-Bigger-Fish/README.md

 - To make caught fish more unique, they'll be assigned a random size.
 Boasting about big fish is encouraged and part of the intended experience.
 - This mod introduces a new fishing rod, the Copper Rod, which can have bait attached in the inventory like a Bundle!
 Bait can be used to increase the speed you catch fish.

+## Mod Compatibility

+- This mod replaces vanilla's fishing loot tables with its own.
+Where possible, modded fish have been added to this mod's item tags, which makes them fishable with our biome fishing system.
+The following mods are currently supported.
+  - Aquaculture 2
+  - Upgrade Aquatic

 ## License
 [![Asset license (Unlicensed)](https://img.shields.io/badge/assets%20license-All%20Rights%20Reserved-red.svg?style=flat-square)](https://en.wikipedia.org/wiki/All_rights_reserved)